-Revenues over expenditures, before transfers and other financing sources, in the General Fund for 2010 totaled \$ 105,659.
-General Fund revenues funded \$ 203,120 in routine operating transfers to fund Library, Cemetery, Airport, Arena, Park and Recreation and Community Building Funds' operations.
-Fund balance in the General Fund increased \$ 74,167, or 6.1%, from \$ 1,226,579 in 2009 to \$ 1,300,746 in 2010.
+Revenues over expenditures, before transfers and other financing sources, in the General Fund for 2011 totaled \$ 11,530.
+General Fund revenues funded \$ 232,825 in routine operating transfers to fund Library, Cemetery, Airport, Arena, Park and Recreation and Community Building Funds' operations.
+Fund balance in the General Fund increased \$ 50,938, or 3.9%, from \$ 1,300,746 in 2010 to \$ 1,351,684 in 2011.
 This fund balance represents just over nine months of total General Fund operating expenditures.
-As Graph 1 illustrates, revenues decreased for the second time in the five years presented and expenditures decreased for the first time in the last five years.
-Fund balance has also increased steadily over the last five years, with the largest increase from 2008 to 2009.
+As Graph 1 illustrates, revenues decreased for the third time in the five years presented while expenditures increased in 2011.
+Fund balance has increased steadily over the last five years, to a high in 2011.

 As Graphs 2 and 3 indicate, the City relies upon intergovernmental revenue and tax levies as the majority of its total General Fund revenues.
-These two revenues accounted for 93.1% and 94.1% of total revenue in 2010 and 2009, respectively.
+These two revenues accounted for 92.6% and 93.1% of total revenue in 2011 and 2010, respectively.